Faculty of Public Health

 The Faculty of Public Health (FPH) is a public health association in the United Kingdom established as a registered charity.
 It is the standard setting body for public health specialists within the United Kingdom, setting standards for training, examination, and specialist practice across the four countries of the UK.
 It is also a source of knowledge and guidance around public health, and advocates for public health nationally and globally.

-The current president is Professor Kevin Fenton CBE, who took office in July 2022 for a three-year term.
+The current president is Tracy Daszkiewicz, who took office in July 2025 for a three-year term.

 History

 The Faculty of Public Health (formerly the Faculty of Community Medicine and then the Faculty of Public Health Medicine) was formed in 1972 as a result of a key recommendation of the Royal Commission on Medical Education (1965–68).
 It was set up as a joint, autonomous faculty by the three Royal Colleges of Physicians of the United Kingdom (London, Edinburgh and Glasgow).